second-state/wasm-learning/faas/poster/README.md

-# The image watermark example
+# The poster watermark example

-In this example, we demonstrate how to create and run a Rust function in the Second State Rust FaaS.
+In this example, we demonstrate how to create and run a Rust function in the Second State Rust Functions.

 ## Prerequisites